Why can’t I get approved for a credit card?

 1. You have low credit scores

 When you apply for a credit card, the issuer may check your credit reports and scores to see how you’ve managed debt in the past.
 Requirements vary depending on the issuer and the card.
-But higher credit scores and a good credit history might help you qualify for a credit card.
+But a good credit score and a positive credit history might help you qualify for a credit card.

 2. There are too many inquiries on your credit reports